muglug/php-rfcs/0000-noreturn-type.md

 function redirectToLoginPage() : noreturn {...}
 ```

-I believe it’s more useful as a type.
+We believe it’s more useful as a type.
 Internally PHP has a much more straightforward interpretation of return types than attributes, and PHP can quickly check variance rules for `noreturn` types just as it does for `void`.
-It's also just _neater_.
+It's also tidier.

 ## Naming

-Naming is hard, but I believe `noreturn` is the best name for this type.
+Naming is hard, but we believe `noreturn` is the best name for this type.

+Arguments for `noreturn`:

-Two other alternatives, `never` and `nothing`, are much more likely to already be used as class names in existing PHP projects.
+* Very unlikely to be used as an existing class name.
+* Describes the behaviour of the function.

 Arguments for `never` are:

-* It's a single word - `noreturn` does not have any visual separator between the two words and one cannot be sensibly added - `no-return` does not have any precedent in PHP, neither does `noReturn`.
+* It's a single word - `noreturn` does not have any visual separator between the two words and one cannot be sensibly added e.g. `no-return`.
-* It's a full-fledged type rather than a keyword used in a specific situation. `never` type can be created for example when we ask to narrow a type to an empty set (when asking whether an `stdClass` object can be an instanceof `Exception`), or when we create an intersection type out of two classes.
+* It's a full-fledged type, rather than a keyword used in a specific situation.
+A far-in-the-future generics proposal could use to indicate [contravariant generic types](https://docs.hhvm.com/hack/built-in-types/nothing#usages).

 # Backwards Incompatible Changes